mj-crabtree/unix-admin/logbooks/lab01.md

    `df` reports file system disk space usage; It displays the amount of free space available on a file system matching the name argument.

 4. *What are the names of the different filesystems that are displayed?
-What is the mount-* *point for the filesystem source beginning /dev/root?*
+What is the mount-point for the `filesystem` source beginning `/dev/root`?*

 ```bash
 [student@UWS ~]$ df